Reinsurance: Risks attaching basis

 relates.
 The insurer knows there is coverage during the whole policy period even if claims are only discovered or made later on.

-All claims from cedant underlying policies inception during the period of the reinsurance contract are covered even if they occur after the expiration date of the reinsurance contract.
-Any claims from cedant underlying policies incepting outside the period of the reinsurance contract are not covered even if they occur during the period of the reinsurance contract.
+All claims from cedent underlying policies incepting during the period of the reinsurance contract are covered even if they occur after the expiration date of the reinsurance contract.
+Any claims from cedent underlying policies incepting outside the period of the reinsurance contract are not covered even if they occur during the period of the reinsurance contract.

 Losses occurring basis

 A Reinsurance treaty under which all claims occurring during the period of the contract, irrespective of when the underlying policies incepted, are covered.
 Any losses occurring after the contract expiration date are not covered.

 As opposed to claims-made or risks attaching contracts.
 Insurance coverage is provided for losses occurring in the defined period.
 This is the usual basis of cover for short tail business.

 Claims-made basis

 A policy which covers all claims reported to an insurer within the policy period irrespective of when they occurred.